• Skip to primary navigation

 • Put frozen steaks and the marinade into a zip lock bag and leave them to marinate AND thaw in the fridge

-This steak marinade is super quick and easy and will leave you with flavorful steaks cooked to absolute perfection!
+This steak marinade is super quick and easy and will leave you with flavorful steaks ready to cook to absolute perfection!
 Delicious no matter what cut of steak you are eating, this marinade is one you’ll come back to every time!

 Shop Our Spices